hadefuwa/qa-app/README.md

-# Vikings Q&A App for Kids
+# Kids Q&A App

-A fun, interactive web application to help kids learn about Vikings through multiple-choice questions!
+A fun, interactive web application to help kids learn through multiple-choice quizzes on various subjects!

 ## Features

 - 🎨 Kid-friendly, colorful interface
-- 📚 30 questions organized into 5 separate sections (each on its own page)
+- 📚 Multiple quizzes on different subjects with questions organized into sections
 - 📖 Expanded reading material for each section to help kids learn
 - ✅ Instant feedback on answers
-- 🎯 Score tracking per section
+- 🎯 Progress tracking and score calculation
+- 🏆 Graded results (Fail, Pass, Very Good, Excellent)
 - 🔄 Easy navigation between sections
+- 📊 Difficulty levels: Easy, Medium, and Hard
 - 🌐 Accessible from any device on your local network

 ## Setup Instructions